-50 The capacity of interoperability measures to reach objectives without presenting important drawbacks (e.g. in terms of competition, innovation, innovation or privacy) depends on the way the measures are implemented.
-51 Kerber.
+&lt;sup>53 The capacity of interoperability measures to reach objectives without presenting important drawbacks (e.g. in terms of competition, innovation, innovation or privacy) depends on the way the measures are implemented.
+Kerber.
 W, Schweitzer.
-H., Interoperability in the Digital Economy, JIPITEC, 39 para 1, 2017.
+H., Interoperability in the Digital Economy, JIPITEC, 39 para 1, 2017, see: